IDNameDescriptionLinksSegmentsActions

 28Northern Strand Community TrailThe Northern Strand Community Trail, also known as the Bike to the Sea Trail, is a 10-mile public-use path project, including a rail trail portion, which connects the cities of Everett, Malden, Revere, Saugus, and Lynn, along the former Saugus Branch Railroad of the Boston & Maine Railroad and other shared-use roads.3

-30Cochituate Rail TrailThe Cochituate Rail Trail (CRT) is a multi-use trail that will run from the Village of Saxonville in Framingham to Natick Center, a distance of 4 miles.
-The Framingham and Natick sections were completed in 2015 and 2022, respectively.4
+30Cochituate Rail TrailThe Cochituate Rail Trail (CRT) is a multi-use trail that runs from the Village of Saxonville in Framingham to Natick Center, a distance of 4 miles.
+The Framingham and Natick sections were completed in 2015 and 2021, respectively.
+An extension to the Natick Center MBTA station is expected to open in late 2025.4

 31Muddy River Path